mhagenow01/ECE532ClassifierComparison/README.md

 * sci-kit learn

 #### Usage
-NOTE: The code is tested using Ubuntu 18.04.
+NOTE: The code is tested using **Ubuntu 18.04**.
 The code for loading CSV files is based on a linux filesystem.
-For a different filesystem, minor changes may be required in /Code/PreProcessData.py.
+For a different filesystem, minor changes may be required in **/Code/PreProcessData.py**.

 All of the main report results can be run using the runExperiments script in the code directory.
 Note: These scripts assume that your current directory is the /Code/ directory.
 In that directory, you can use the following syntax to run examples: